OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

    print(pl)
    dev.off()

-When you create an ``e1Grp`` for further analysis or diagnostics, take care to include the estimated latent distribution.
+It is instructive to see what happens when an ``e1Grp`` object is created that omits the estimated latent distribution.
-If you omit the latent distribution then downstream analyses will be wrong.
+Without an explicit latent distribution, the standard Normal is assumed.
-For example, examine the change in EAP scores with and without the estimated latent distribution (:num:`Figure #figure-eap-latent`).
+Examine the change in EAP scores with and without the estimated latent distribution (:num:`Figure #figure-eap-latent`).

 Two-Tier Latent Covariance